AlauddinTheWonder/jQuery-DateFormatter/README.md

 # jQuery-DateFormatter
-jQuery DateFormatter can make any kind of inserted date into a formatted date
+jQuery DateFormatter can convert any kind of inserted date into desired formatted date

 ### What it does